 But the vision on stage shatters your preconceptions and you come to realise that this wonderful work has yet another layer of meaning you had never noticed.

-That’s exactly how it felt when acclaimed tenor Allan Clayton and pianist Kate Golla – directed by Lindy Hume – presented Schubert’s final song-cycle, A Winter’s Journey (Die Winterreise) immersed in Fred Williams’ landscapes.
+That’s exactly how it feels when acclaimed tenor Allan Clayton and pianist Kate Golla – directed by Lindy Hume – present Schubert’s final song cycle, A Winter’s Journey (Die Winterreise) immersed in Fred Williams’ landscapes.

 Kate Golla and Allan Clayton perform A Winter’s Journey.
 Photo © David Cox